CPMpy/cpmpy/docs/overview.rst

 Note that we can find an slightly different version of this problem by optimizing an objective function, for example, optimizing the number formed by the word MONEY:

 max 10000*M + 1000*O + 100*N + 10*E + 1*Y.

+The cpmpy implementation for this COP looks like:

 But this is just a toy example.
 In the following we are going to consider more difficult problems and real-world applications.